 Third, it cannot be assumed that all possible effects of the science outreach program were captured in the present assessments, which had to be reduced to a minimum for organizational reasons as well as to avoid overtaxing the students, some of whom were as young as 6 years old.
-Future research might include additional outcome variables and covariates (e.g., science and language identity, other dimensions of motivational value beliefs, science capital), and it might also be promising to try to capture the emotional connotation that could be assumed due to the combination of science learning and the heritage language (see L. Archer, Dewitt, et al., 2015; Walton & Cohen, 2007). (see, for instance, Blanchard et al., 2023; Gutierrez, Blanchard, et al., 2022)
+Future research might include additional outcome variables and covariates (e.g., science and language identity, other dimensions of motivational value beliefs, science capital), and it might also be promising to try to capture the emotional connotation that could be assumed due to the combination of science learning and the heritage language (see L. Archer, Dewitt, et al., 2015; Walton & Cohen, 2007).

-Finally, as we used a multicomponent intervention, no conclusions can be drawn about which intervention elements caused the observed effects, and we could not systematically test the intervention model within the scope of the present study.
-To some extent, students’ and scientists’ open answers and evaluations of the workshop pointed to the activation of the assumed intervention processes and mediators as described in the intervention model (Figure 2).
-However, we do not know whether the interesting “science tapas” approach, meeting STEM professionals with a similar cultural and linguistic background, learning new science material in the heritage language, or even the combination of all of these elements were responsible for the results (as the science instruction and heritage language were confounded).
-Future studies might address this question, for instance, by comparing different core components of the intervention or analyzing the effectiveness of the present program offered in the heritage versus the school language of the multilingual students.
-Additionally, it might be promising to evaluate the impact of longer activities (e.g., on a weekly basis) or the transfer of the workshops to the school context.
+Finally, we used a strong research design (RCT), which could, however, only be implemented with some constraints; for instance, there was no control group for the comparisons between the pretest and posttest.
+However, as it is rather unlikely that other factors influenced the immediate effects, our results indicate that participation in the 90-min workshops was most likely the driver of the increase, even though effects of repeated testing (see Aldridge et al., 2017) cannot be ruled out.
+Future studies could follow up on our study by including the evaluation of more workshops (e.g., in more European countries and other heritage languages) by using a completely randomized design.
+Furthermore, the design and measures we used could only address the complexity of the content and the heterogeneity of the target groups to some extent.
+Future studies could include more qualitative elements (e.g., video analyses or interviews) in order to study such complex and multifaceted phenomena, such as identity construction, learning, motivation, and their interplay in multilingual students (see, for instance, Blanchard et al., 2023; Gutierrez, Blanchard, et al., 2022).

 Conclusion

-This study investigated the effectiveness and acceptance of an innovative science outreach program for multilingual migrant students.
-The science workshops were offered by multilingual STEM professionals with a cultural and linguistic background that was similar to the participating students.
-Students’ and scientists’ evaluations of the workshops were very positive and provided an example of successful science communication (see Márquez & Porras, 2020).
-Overall, the results provide initial evidence for some positive effects on students' motivation to do science and speak their heritage language with a one-off intervention.
-Thus, our study indicates that the elements of the workshops (e.g., science and heritage-language-integrated learning with possible role models)—offered in an inspiring learning environment—were successful in providing positive learning experiences and promoting at least central aspects of multilingual migrant students’ motivation to study science and speak their heritage language.
-(Eccles & Wigfield, 2020)(see Gutierrez, Beck, et al., 2022)A more prolonged intervention or regular ongoing participation in such a science outreach program might establish a solid basis for sustainable positive effects.
+This study investigated the effectiveness and acceptance of an SHLIL outreach program for multilingual migrant students.
+The science workshops were offered by multilingual scientists with a cultural and linguistic background that was similar to the participating students.
+Students’ and scientists’ evaluations of the workshops were very positive and provided an example of successful science outreach and science communication (see Márquez & Porras, 2020).
+The findings indicate that the integrated learning of science topics in the heritage language (SHLIL) has the potential to affect aspects of migrant students' motivation to do science as well as to embrace their heritage language (Portuguese).
+Thus, the workshops were successful in providing positive learning experiences and promoting multilingual migrant students’ interest-enjoyment vale, attainment value and their self-concept to speak their heritage language.
+This is in line with the proposed elements of the SEVT (Eccles & Wigfield, 2020).
+Our intervention is a positive example for supporting educational equity and implementing equity pedagogies, which stresses the importance of centering students’ cultures and identities across content areas and grade levels (see Gutierrez, Beck, et al., 2022).
 Schools and governments should consider this program when thinking about education as a means to promote the integration and empowerment of ethnic minority students.
-In the long run, it can inspire students to pursue higher STEM education and to participate as active citizens in a society facing social, technological, or scientific challenges.
+In the long run, it can inspire students to pursue higher science education and to participate as active citizens in a society facing social, technological, or scientific challenges.

 Footnotes: